ArturoPardoFranco/genSFDI/README.md

 in a Python/IPython console that allows `matplotlib` figures to pop up and update.

 ## Repository history

+### Update -- March 10, 2021
+We are happy to announce that the manuscript was accepted!
+As shown in the article, we cannot provide patient data.
+To compensate for that, we will prepare ad-hoc experiments for the MNIST and CIFAR-10 datasets.
+We're currently preparing code and uploading it here, hopefully in the coming days.

+The plan is to also provide you with pre-trained models so you don't have to train them to see the results.
+They will not be as large as those in the article, but they should suffice to produce the same results on these tiny image datasets.

+We appreciate your patience!

 ### Update -- March 24, 2021
 This first commit includes all networks used in the manuscript, properly documented and with stand-alone simulations on the MNIST dataset.